 Students are introduced to the field of queer studies through the lens of intersectionality, examining interdisciplinary perspectives in topics including: the history of sexuality, representations, identities, and social movements.

 Offered: Fall.

+GEND 245 - Gender and Global Politics (4)

+Students explore gender and politics by learning about global trends and building knowledge about specific regions/countries.
+Topics include women’s political and economic participation, social movements, and gender and war.
+Students cannot get credit for both GEND 245 and POL 245.

+Offered: Spring (odd years).

 GEND 261 - Resisting Authority: Girls of Fictional Futures (4)